In this section

 Friday 7:00am - 3:30pm

-The goal of the AC Clinic is to provide quality, compassionate care and excellent service, leading to increased medication control and better outcomes.
+The goal of the Clinic is to provide quality, compassionate care and excellent service to help you achieve better medication control and improved health outcomes.

 Surendra Marur, MD, MPH, FACP